 I'm wondering how NPR did it.
 It would be interesting to play it for a random collection of people and get their responses.
 And maybe that is how NPR did it!

 You've very eloquently describe my exact thoughts after reading this.
 I'm still wrestling to understand Justice Thomas' reaction to the injustices he faced.
-As for Judge Sotomayor, as a an assertive Hispanic woman I completely relate with her coming across as a bully where a man would absolutely not get labeled that way.
+As for Justice Sotomayor, as a an assertive Hispanic woman I completely relate with her coming across as a bully where a man would absolutely not get labeled that way.

 Thanks Sharon for these bios.
 Sotomayor's story is quite compelling.
 I'm most intrigued by the political nature of her story.
 First nominated to the federal bench by "H.W."(R), then the Circuit court by Clinton (D), and SCOTUS by Obama (D).
 I think her path to the Supreme Court is an illustration of how 'bipartisanship' used to work--and should continue to work.
 Unfortunately, I believe those days are behind us.